streamnative/pulsar-hub/offloaders/gcs/2.5.1/gcs.md

     ./bin/pulsar standalone -a 127.0.0.1
     ```

-2. To make sure the data generated is not deleted immediately, it is recommended to set the [retention policy](https://pulsar.apache.org/docs/en/next/cookbooks-retention-expiry/#retention-policies), which can be either a **size** limit or a **time** limit.
+2. To ensure the data generated is not deleted immediately, it is recommended to set the [retention policy](https://pulsar.apache.org/docs/en/next/cookbooks-retention-expiry/#retention-policies), which can be either a **size** limit or a **time** limit.
 The larger value you set for the retention policy, the longer the data can be retained.

     ```
     ./bin/pulsarctl namespaces set-retention public/default --size -10G --time 3d